-Ms. Morgan is the founder and Executive Training Director of Academy Hour, a training provider offering courses to professional groups, law enforcement and first response teams.
+Ms. Morgan is the founder and Director of Academy Hour (www.academyhour.com), a training provider offering mental health & leadership courses to law enforcement, first response teams and public safety personnel.
 She has earned a Master's degree in Counseling, and holds a Bachelor's of Science in Behavioral Sciences.
 She previously served as the Training Officer for the Oklahoma State Bureau of Investigation.
 Ms. Morgan is TECC-LEO (Tactical Emergency Casualty Care-LEO) certified, and a member of the International Law Enforcement Educators and Trainers Association.

 Dr. John Duncan

 Dr. John Duncan is Clinical Associate Professor in the Department of Psychiatry and Behavioral Sciences, OU Health Sciences Center, College of Medicine, where he teaches about the neurobiology of addiction, psychopharmacology of non-therapeutic drug use, and medical ethics.
 John is also an Assistant Professor in the College of Liberal Studies at the University of Oklahoma.
 He has worked with CLS as a professor since 1997 and is the recipient of their 2003 “Kenneth E. Crook Distinguished Faculty Award,” for “Excellence in Teaching, and Meritorious Service to the University” the 2004 “Superior Teaching Award,” and the 2016 “Rufus Hall Outstanding Professor Award.”